paragliding training center

 Below is a photo of an EGT sensor that has a small coating of lead monoxide (light yellow in color) from the burning of AVGAS without the TCP additive.
 It is a harmless powdery substance and is easily removed with a wire brush.
 As with carbon deposits, the lead deposits must be removed periodically from the top of the piston and cylinder head, along with the carbon deposits.
 This is necessary to help the engine cool more efficiently.

 Running any engine too hot (lean conditions) will cause the lubricating oil to burn at the lands, including the sides of the piston, due to piston overheating, regardless of what kind of fuel is used.
 This creates the black gummy deposits which can bind the ring.
 Red Line (a two stroke oil manufacturer) notes this in one of their technical documents.

 This piston came from a fuel starved engine which overheated.
 Even though unleaded fuel was used, the piston was hot enough to burn the lubricating oil coating the surface of the piston.
-100% synthetic oil can get much hotter than other types of oil before it will burn (oxidize) and why this type of oil is preferable to others.
+100% synthetic oil can get hotter than other types of oil before it will burn (oxidize) and why this type of oil is preferable to others.
 The piston ring was stuck in the lands due to the burnt oil.
 The pilot flew this engine at the beach.
 The long vertical gouge was caused by a sand grain getting sucked into the engine and then caught between the cylinder and the piston.

 Cheap fuel/oil, old fuel, and/or ethanol fuels contaminated by water will leave damaging deposits that can find their way into the piston ring and cause it to stick.
 Another problem with the cheap oils is that they tend to rapidly clog the decompression port, if present, on 2 stroke engines.
 Lead deposits from AVGAS are not black and gummy but light yellow.